Andy Kirk (footballer): Northampton Town

-In March 2005 Kirk signed for Northampton Town for a £125,000 fee, signing a three and half-year contract.
+In March 2005 Kirk signed for Northampton Town for a £125,000 fee, signing a three-and-a-half-year contract.

 Despite Kirk scoring on his debut, Northampton lost to Rushden & Diamonds and a stuttering finish to the season witnessed them fall in the play-off semi-finals.
 The following season, Kirk's 10 goals ensured there was no repeat and Northampton gained promotion to League One.
 During the 2006–07 season Kirk was transfer listed alongside fellow strikers James Quinn and Scott McGleish.
 However, Kirk was taken off the transfer list at the beginning of the 2007–08 season and rewarded manager Stuart Gray with 3 goals in the first 3 games.

 Yeovil Town

 Kirk moved to Yeovil Town on 17 January 2008 for an undisclosed fee.
-He signed a two and a half-year contract.
+He signed a two-and-a-half-year contract.
 He scored twice in the first three games for his new club.
 In summer 2008 Yeovil rejected a bid from Morecambe for Kirk, though they went on to sell him to Scottish First Division team Dunfermline Athletic.

 Dunfermline Athletic

 In August 2008 Kirk signed a three-year contract.
-He made his debut coming on as a sub against First Division rivals Partick Thistle and scored his first two goals a week later against Queen of the South in a 2–1 win.
-Kirk has gone on to enjoy the most prolific goal-scoring period of his career with the Pars.
+He made his debut as a substitute against First Division rivals Partick Thistle and scored his first two goals a week later against Queen of the South in a 2–1 win.